hashicorp/terraform-provider-azurerm/website/docs/r/mssql_database.html.markdown

 * `max_size_gb` - (Optional) The max size of the database in gigabytes.

 * `read_scale` - (Optional) If enabled, connections that have application intent set to readonly in their connection string may be routed to a readonly secondary replica.
-Possible values are 'Enabled' and 'Disabled'.
+Possible values are `Enabled` and `Disabled`.

 * `zone_redundant` - (Optional) Whether or not this database is zone redundant, which means the replicas of this database will be spread across multiple availability zones.